tabulon-ext/ansible-include-vars-dir/README.md

 Available variables are listed below, along with default values:

 	# List of local paths (separated by spaces) to search
-	# for YAML files that will be included as Ansbible vars.
+	# for YAML files that will be included as Ansible vars.
 	include_vars_dir_paths: ""

 ## Dependencies